 Jumbled in the best possible way.
 Captivating and troubling too. – Seamus Higgins-Okafor, poet, author of the chapbook Elegies for Danny

-Concern is the first in a series tied loosely together by ambiguous words and experiences.
+Concern is Tania Love Abramson’s shrewdly crafted narrative, in photographs, poetic structure, and note, of the many nuances of concern.
+This is the first volume in a series tied loosely together by ambiguous words and experiences.

 In this uniquely captivating series of drawings, paintings, and commentary, visual artist Tania Love Abramson plumbs the depths of a chronic and debilitating psychological experience she calls the Abyss- an unfathomable chasm of desolation brought on by a profound sense of shame that materialized without obstruction after having been a victim of persistent sexual abuse as a young child.
 Tania Love Abramson’s art is her monument to healing, advocacy and prevention.

 A powerful and moving account, visual and verbal, of the ravages of childhood abuse and of the journey of one who saw her way to a life beyond shame and the eternal abyss.
 Compelling art and poetry. – Elyn Saks, is the Orrin B. Evans Professor of Law, Psychology, and Psychiatry and the Behavioral Sciences, University of Southern California.
 She is a MacArthur Foundation Fellowship award recipient and the author of the award-winning autobiography The Center Cannot Hold: My Journey Through Madness.